thesteau/m3u_transform/README.md

 The program performs the following transformations on the M3U playlist file:

-1. Lines starting with "001x/" are replaced with "sample-".
+1. Lines starting with value from the "initator" are replaced with the value of "replacement".

-2. Lines containing "##/2v" are deleted.
+2. Lines containing the value of "kill_line" are deleted.

 Ensure that the input file is a valid M3U playlist file.
 If the file does not match the expected format, the program will exit and display an appropriate error message.